What is your story?

 Interpreters, public counsel and volunteers

 We would also like to be in contact with interpreters, assigned counsel and private individuals who support Russian-speaking asylum seekers and are willing to share their knowledge and experiences with us and participate in the research project.
 We also hope that some of these people will be able to help us get in contact with Russian-speaking asylum seekers.

 Our ethical guidelines

 As researchers, we guarantee the anonymity and secrecy of the participants.
 All sensitive information will be treated with great discretion.
-Our research project is approved by the Regional Ethical Vetting Board in Stockholm, a public authority ensuring the ethics of research that involves humans.
+Our research project is approved by the Swedish Ethical Review Authority a public authority supervising the ethics of research that involves humans.
 You can find more information here about the process we follow in order to ensure good research practice.